 Learn to Propagate Boston Ferns

-To propagate your Boston ferns, you’ll need some tools.
+To propagate your Boston ferns, you’ll need some tools for propagating ferns.
 A sharp knife or razor blade, sphagnum moss, a glass container with a plastic lid (such as Tupperware or Rubbermaid), and toothpicks.
 If the container is clear plastic, you may wish to keep it out of direct sunlight so that algae won’t grow in it.

 Propagation works best only twice a year.
 It is right after flowering and right after the plant has received a good drenching from a rainstorm.